Mobile Abattoir Technology

 Before 2000 the game meat entering the market was seen as recreational and not having an impact on meat safety to the consumer.
 The hunt was all about the thrill and not the meat.

-Together with this, however, came the responsibility that the product had to fulfill the requirements of the law in that it needed to be inspected for safety after being slaughtered in an approved facility.
+Together with this, however, came the responsibility that the product had to fulfil the requirements of the law in that it needed to be inspected for safety after being slaughtered in an approved facility.
 The above created a severe challenge for the game industry due to the fact that the Act stipulated that a dead animal could not be brought into the abattoir for slaughter.

 Due to this -game meat that entered the market in the last 15 years was illegal and could endanger the lives of consumers.
 A perception was also created that the game meat is of inferior quality compared to red meat and poultry